fangxuyi/machine-learning-projects/README.md

-collection of machine learning projects
+a collection of machine learning projects